-In 2015, the New South Wales state government conceded it would cost $2 billion to fill in a single void at Rio Tinto's Mount Thorley coal mine.
-Since the amount was so high, a spokesman said, ‘it would not be reasonable to impose a condition that requires Rio Tinto to completely or even partially backfill the final void’.
+One hole left by Rio Tinto’s Mount Thorley coal mine would cost $2 billion to fill.
+The NSW government decided ‘it would not be reasonable to impose a condition that requires Rio Tinto to completely or even partially backfill the final void’.

-Sales prices for coal mines are depressed but selling a mine cheaply means the former owner is no longer liable for rehabilitation costs.
-For example, Sumitomo Corporation bought 50% of the Isaac Plains mine in Queensland for $430 million back in 2011.
-In the middle of 2015, the mine was sold to Stanmore Coal for $1.
-Sumitomo is now rid of its rehabilitation liabilities.
+Sale prices for coal mines are depressed but selling a mine cheaply means the former owner is no longer liable for rehabilitation costs.
+For example, the Isaac Plains mine in Queensland once valued at $600 million was sold to Stanmore Coal last year for $1.
+Rehabilitation costs could be immense.

-A company can get a range discounts on the amount of financial assurance.
-In, Queensland, mining companies can receive discounts of up to 30%.
+A company can get a range of discounts on the amount of financial assurance.
+In Queensland, mining companies can receive discounts of up to 30%.
 Peabody, on the precipice of bankruptcy, is in line to receive $10 million in discounts on account of the company’s ‘financial stability’.